Linear stability analysis for large dynamical systems on directed random graphs

-In Figs.~\ref{fig:adjneg1}-\ref{fig:adjneg2}, we provide a global picture of the spectra of adjacency matrices of Poissonian random graphs: we compare the spectra of a matrix with $\rho=0$ and a matrix with $\rho=-0.3$.
-We observe how negative degree correlations contract the spectrum: for $\rho=-0.3$ the leading eigenvalue is smaller and the spectrum concentrates closer to the origin.
-In the bulk of the spectrum, we observe two types of eigenvalues, namely, those that are located in the center of the spectrum and have a regular spacing, and those that are located along the rim of the spectrum and are randomly spaced.
-In the limit of large $n$, the former give rise to the pure-point spectrum, while the eigenvalues along the rim yield the continuous spectrum.
-We observe that the pure-point spectrum is smaller in Fig.~\ref{fig:adjneg1} than in Fig.~\ref{fig:adjneg2}, which is consistent with the fact that the size of the giant strongly connected component increases as a function of $\rho$.
+In the Panels (a) and (b) of Fig.~\ref{fig1}, we provide a global picture of the spectra of adjacency matrices of Poissonian random graphs by comparing the spectra of matrices with $\rho=0$ and $\rho=-0.3$.
+We observe how negative degree correlations contract the spectrum: for $\rho=-0.3$ the leading eigenvalue is smaller than for $\rho=0$, and the spectrum concentrates around the origin when $\rho$ is more negative.

-In Fig.~\ref{fig:adjneg3} we present a more detailed analysis of the behaviour of the leading eigenvalue $\lambda_1$ and of the subleading eigenvalue $\lambda_2$ as a function of $\rho$.
-As discussed in Sec.~\ref{eq:theory}, for the adjacency matrices of unweighted random graphs with $c(\rho+1)>1$, it holds that $\lambda_1 = \lambda_{\rm isol}$ and ${\rm Re}[\lambda_2] = {\rm max}\left\{{\rm Re}[\lambda_{\rm b}]: \lambda_{\rm b}\in \partial \sigma_{\rm ac}\right\}$, which is well corroborated by the numerical results in Fig.~\ref{fig:adjneg3}.
-Oriented random graphs do not have a giant strongly connected component when $c(\rho+1)<1$ (see Appendix~\ref{AppendixC}), and therefore the Eqs. (\ref{eq:outlier}), (\ref{eq:boundary}), (\ref{eq:lambda1}) and (\ref{eq:lambdaSG}) do not apply in this regime.
-In Fig.~\ref{fig:adjneg3}, we observe that $\lambda_1 = \lambda_2$ at the critical percolation treshold $\rho= -1+1/c= -0.5$, as predicted by the theory.
-In the regime $\rho<-0.5$, we observe large sample-to-sample fluctuations in $\lambda_1$ because the generated graph is a disconnected union of a large number of small isolated subgraphs.
+In Panel (c) of Fig.~\ref{fig1}, we present a more detailed analysis of the behaviour of the leading eigenvalue $\lambda_1$ and the subleading eigenvalue $\lambda_2$ as a function of $\rho$.
+As discussed in Sec.~\ref{eq:theory}, for $c(\rho+1)>1$, the leading and subleading eigenvalues are self-averaging and given by $\lambda_1 = \lambda_{\rm isol}$ and ${\rm Re}[\lambda_2] = |\lambda_{\rm b}|$, respectively.
+These findings are well corroborated by the numerical results in Fig.~\ref{fig1}(c).
+We observe that $\lambda_1 = \lambda_2$ at the critical percolation threshold $\rho= -1+1/c= -0.5$, as predicted by the theory.
+For $c(\rho+1)<1$, there does not exist a giant strongly connected component, see Sec.~\ref{sec:sizeConn}, and therefore the leading eigenvalue is either $0$ or $1$, depending on whether the graph contains an oriented ring or not.
+In this regime, the mean value $\langle \lambda_1\rangle$ is given by Eq.~(\ref{eq:meanlambda1}) and its variance is given by Eq.~(\ref{eq:Var}), both findings which are well corroborated by numerical results in Fig.~\ref{fig1}(c).